SoftUni-Internal/interactive-content/EN/06-Unit-Testing/06-Homework.md

 There are the following provided methods:  adding, removing and finding People.

 In other words, it should store People.
-There should be two types of finding methods - first: findById (long id) and the second one: findByUsername (String username).
+There should be two types of finding methods - first: `findById (long id)` and the second one: `findByUsername (String username)`.

-As you may guess, each person should have its own unique id, and unique username.
+As you may guessed, each person should have its own unique id, and unique username.
 Your task is to test these functions.

 ## Constraints

 Database should have methods:

-- add
+- `add`

   * If there are multiple users with this id, throw **OperationNotSupportedException**.

   * If negative or null ids are present, throw **OperationNotSupportedException**.

-- remove
+- `remove`

-- findByUsername
+- `findByUsername`

   * If no user is present by this username, throw **OperationNotSupportedException**.